ZukiXoi/ZukiXoi/README.md

 __Welcome to my Github__

->I am  a very kind and understendig person i want to think so im very open to talk with people
+>I am  a very kind and understandig person
+>i want to think **so im very open to talk with people*